 The table below shows various micronutrients negatively correlated with the increase in calories.
 In other words, these are the nutrients (per calorie) that have decreased while obesity and calorie intake have increased.

 |calcium (g/2000 cals)||-96%|

 As shown in the charts below, critical nutrients like sodium and calcium have decreased in our food system.
 As a result, we now have to eat significantly more of the currently available foods to get these essential nutrients that our bodies require to thrive.

 Similar to the protein leverage hypothesis, there appears to be a statistically significant micronutrient leverage effect for most, if not all, of the essential vitamins and minerals.
-Our bodies crave foods containing more of the nutrients we require and are not currently getting enough of.
-Consequently, we consume more energy than we otherwise would in order to the nutrients we need.
+Our bodies crave foods containing more of the required nutrients and are not currently getting enough of.
+Consequently, we consume more energy to obtain the nutrients we need.